Morir soñando

-Morir soñando (To die dreaming) is a popular beverage of the Dominican Republic which has made its way to other Caribbean and Latin American countries, usually made of orange juice, milk, cane sugar, and chopped ice.
+Morir soñando (lit. 'to die dreaming') is a popular beverage of the Dominican Republic which has made its way to other Caribbean and Latin American countries.
+It is usually made of orange juice, milk, cane sugar, and chopped ice.
 Sometimes vanilla extract is also added, or evaporated milk is used instead of regular milk.
-The recipe varies greatly depending on the region and family heritage.
-American observers have described the drink as resembling an orange Creamsicle, the eponymous drink of Orange Julius.
+The recipe varies greatly depending on the region and the maker's family heritage.
+American observers have described the drink as resembling an orange Creamsicle, or the eponymous drink of Orange Julius.